dehvCurtis/cka-prep/README.md

 - Understand how resource limits can affect Pod scheduling
 - Awareness of manifest management and common templating tools

+20% Services & Networking

+- Understand host networking configuration on the cluster nodes
+- Understand connectivity between Pods
+- Understand ClusterIP, NodePort, LoadBalancer service types and endpoints
+- Know how to use Ingress controllers and Ingress resources
+- Know how to configure and use CoreDNS
+- Choose an appropriate container network interface plugin

 ## Useful-Links

 Cloud Native Foundation: https://www.cncf.io/certification/cka/